ReVanced-Extended-Community/Community-Guides/general-guides/community-wiki/ytm-guide.md

 **c)** Fully close the app.

-Now when you press the Share button it will try to open Seal to download the media.
-If you want to use a different downloader you can check out [this post](https://www.reddit.com/r/revancedapp/comments/xft8vq) for the download links and info of several downloaders.
+Now when you press the Share button it will attempt to open [Seal](https://github.com/JunkFood02/Seal/releases/latest) to download the media.
+You can check out [this post](https://www.reddit.com/r/revancedapp/comments/xft8vq) for the download links and info of several other downloaders you can use.
 (Keep in mind that PowerTube is no longer functioning for YT Music downloads.)

-After you installed the downloader that you like, open YTM Extended > Profile picture > Settings > ReVanced Extended > Package name of downloader.
+After you install a downloader, open YTM Extended > Profile picture > Settings > ReVanced Extended > Package name of downloader.
 Then enter the package name of the downloader that you use.
 Make sure that there are no empty spaces.
 Then press "OK" and restart the app.